Lekensteyn/pdf.js-wiki/Setting-up-pdf.js-Development-Environment-for-Windows.md

 ## Git for Windows environment

-This is the easiest and most recommended way to setup a development environment for PDF.js:
+This is the easiest and recommended way to setup a development environment for PDF.js:

 * Install Node.js from http://nodejs.org.